Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 Structural fix: one shared inventory record across channels.
 Sync gaps cannot exist when there is nothing to sync.

-2. Allocation conflicts on shared stock
+2. Why do allocation conflicts on shared stock produce negative inventory?

 Wholesale allocation reserves inventory for a specific customer or order.
 DTC allocation may reserve inventory for a drop.
 When the allocations are managed in separate systems, the same units can be allocated twice.
 When both allocations ship, the inventory record goes negative.